 Julian was a good example of someone doing their best to run a game despite all the interruptions, and they were plentiful.
 Even though Julian was the oldest, he had to put up with a lot of blatant teasing, and even a few threats of violence from players trying to get what they wanted.
 He was able to weather the teasing, and keep the games mostly on track.

-The players weren’t all bad, I remember moments of guidance: rules were explained with a good level of depth, spell cause and effects, even aspects of about in-game culture and theology.
-It is odd to recall the contrast in the way they treated each other with the way I was.
-I was teased on the odd occasion, of course, but it was minor; fortunately it was established early on that since I was younger, and tiny for my age, that teasing me was too easy, and thus pointless.
+The players weren’t all bad, I remember moments of guidance: rules were explained with a good level of depth, spell cause and effects, and there were even rare chats about in-game culture and theology.
+It is odd to recall the contrast in the way they treated each other, with the way I was treated.
+I was teased on the odd occasion, of course, but it was minor in comparison; fortunately it was established early on that since I was younger, and tiny for my age, that teasing me was too easy, and thus pointless.
 I suppose teasing me was seen as a sign of weakness, which opened the person up from bullying from their peers.

 Over the first year I even started receiving a few compliments, stuff like how they liked that I paid attention, focused on playing, and took advice.
 There was a chat one day that it was good I didn’t argue with them, and I made a good follower; I think this chat got more to the heart of the matter, that I was their sidekick, but mercifully more than a mascot.
 For the first year I was still paranoid, since I expected to get bullied, but it was nice that my actions to avoid being bullied resulted in praise.
 In hindsight I think this came down to me not trying to be funny, nor demanding the spotlight, instead I was more focused on playing, but without moaning about things when they did mess about.

-Whilst I found that gaming group to be too chaotic, even irritating with its immature fixation on sex, I still had a good enough time that I stuck with them.
-It was revealed later that I was used as a way of toning events the chaos, even as a benchmark, that a younger kid could play the game better than them.
-The truth is I was a good player due to paranoia and not causing problems, rather than having amazing insight.
+Whilst I found that gaming group to be too chaotic, even irritating with its immature fixation on violence and sex, I still had a good enough time that I stuck with them.
+It was revealed later that I was used as a way of toning down the chaos.
+I recall a few arguments when I was used as a benchmark, with one player telling another player they were rubbish, since a younger kid could play the game better than them.
+The truth is: I was a good player due to paranoia and not causing problems, rather than having amazing insight.

-Ever since I‘ve talked to players about their preferences and expectations, since personally I didn’t want to return to those two years of chaos and immaturity.
-If a player said they preferred to kill monsters, earn XP and collect loot, then it wasn’t for me, and thus maybe our interests were not compatible.
-In part because I had been playing computer games since I was very young, and I had already played a titanic amount of hack and slash, and I found most computer games did it better than school kids.
+Ever since I‘ve always checked with players about their preferences and expectations, since personally I didn’t want to return to those two years of chaos and immaturity.
+If a player said they just wanted to kill monsters, earn XP and collect loot, then it wasn’t for me.
+In part because I had been avidly playing computer games since I was very young (Vic 20), and I had already played a titanic amount of hack & slash RPG, and I found that even back then most computer games did hack & slash better than school kids.

-I have played laid-back games, hack and slash sessions on many occasions since, in particular at conventions and D&D Living Environment.
-For my many gaming groups I compromised, as have my players, since it is rare for everyone to agree about every tiny aspect.
-Over time I eventually made progress in finding a good balance with respect to players’ opinions, and the ever fluctuating combination of how much chaos versus order a game benefits from.
+I have played laid-back games and hack & slash sessions on many occasions since, in particular D&D Living Environment at conventions.
+Over time I eventually made progress in finding a good balance with respect to players’ opinions/expectations, and the ever fluctuating combination of how much chaos versus order a game benefits from.

 Role-Play Timeline, article 1 https://batjutsu.wordpress.com/2016/03/19/cyberpunk-rpg-and-crpg-style-and-substance/